therapistcat/KrishnaEnterpriseReceiptMaker/DEPLOYMENT_GUIDE.md

    ```

 3. **Important Notes:**
-   - Make sure your MongoDB connection string is correct
+   - MongoDB Atlas connection is pre-configured and tested ✅
    - The PORT will be automatically set by Render
+   - Database user: `chulbuleMishraJi` with password: `Jivanshu1`
-   - Update the MONGO_URI with your actual MongoDB Atlas connection string
+   - Make sure your MongoDB Atlas IP whitelist includes `0.0.0.0/0` or Render's IPs

 ### Frontend Deployment